-Further information about the development and validation of the CSNAT and its use in practice to support carers can be found by clicking here.
+Further information about the development and validation of the CSNAT and its implementation in practice to support carers can be found by clicking here.

 How does the CSNAT (the tool itself) differ from other tools?

-Other carer tools are normally either too lengthy to use in everyday practice, or are indirect measures and only serve to indicate caregiving difficulties, not where the difficulties actually lie and what support would be helpful for them.
+Other carer tools are normally either too lengthy to use in everyday practice, or are indirect measures that only serve to indicate caregiving difficulties, not where the problems actually lie and what support would be helpful for them.

 (For example, the Zarit Burden Interview is only a screening measure for the level of burden a carer is experiencing).

 In contrast, the CSNAT asks about a simple, but comprehensive set of 14 domains and directly assesses carers’ support needs.

 Only by directly assessing carers’ support needs can such needs be addressed and supported.

 Can I use the CSNAT as an outcome measure?

 The CSNAT (the tool itself) cannot be used as not an outcome measure.
 This is because the items (questions) refer to broad domains of support needs that carers may find helpful.
 Thus each item is not a single ‘need’ a carer may have, but rather a question that can trigger thoughts about different types of need.

 A carer may indicate a need for support in a particular domain – e.g. managing symptoms and medicines – and the CSNAT conversation which takes place identifies a specific need related to e.g. understanding administration of one particular drug to the patient.
 The practitioner can provide the necessary information and in that sense this need is met.